Your Right to Know: Ultraprocessed Foods 101

 In today's busy world, most of us need convenient food options – and that's okay.
 Start where you can: replace the most obvious UPFs in your diet with minimally processed alternatives.
 When time allows, prepare simple meals from basic ingredients.
 When you need convenience foods (and we all do), look for products with ingredients you recognize.
 Every small change matters, and you shouldn't feel guilty about needing practical solutions for your real life.

 • The modern food system has made it nearly impossible for even savvy consumers to consistently identify ultraprocessed foods.
-Our new Non-UPF Verified program, launching soon, provides a clear, science-based standard to empower informed choices.
-This groundbreaking verification ensures foods meet rigorous criteria for metabolic nourishment and cognitive support.
+Non-UPF Verified provides a clear, science-based standard to empower informed choices.
+This groundbreaking verification ensures foods meet rigorous criteria for minimal and moderate processing, supporting cognitive function and metabolic nourishment.
 By verifying truly nourishing options, we aim to make the healthier choice the easier choice — for everyone.

 • While individual food choices matter, the challenges of UPFs can't be solved through consumer action alone.
 We need systematic changes that make truly nourishing food more accessible to everyone.
-The Non-UPF Verified program will help create market clarity and support food manufacturers to produce healthier options, making it easier for all of us to choose foods that support human and planetary wellbeing.
+The Non-UPF Verified program helps create market clarity and support food manufacturers to produce less processed options, making it easier for all of us to choose foods that support human and planetary wellbeing.

 As we’ve always said: Together we can protect a safe, healthy food supply for future generations.